 Throw in the mix, medically induced menopause due to cancer treatment or surgery and the sense of isolation and fear can be even greater.
 However, there are many options and adaptations that can be made to help ease the symptoms associated with menopause.

-Here, Johanna Bowie, Perci’s gynaecological cancer nurse and menopause specialist, and Beverley Longhurst, a Perci hypnotherapist with extensive menopause symptom related management experience as a CNS, offer reassurance and answers to the most commonly asked questions.
+Here, Johanna Bowie, Perci’s gynaecological cancer nurse and menopause specialist, and Beverley Longhurst, a Perci hypnotherapist with extensive menopause symptom related management experience as a cancer nurse specialist, offer reassurance and answers to the most commonly asked questions.

 In what instances does medically induced menopause occur in a person who has cancer?